Connect with others who understand.

 Most Effective Treatments for MS: Benefits and Side Effects

 Today there are more DMTs available than ever to treat MS, giving people living with the condition many treatment options.
-Among these choices, certain DMTs have been identified in clinical studies as being “highly effective.”
+Among these choices, certain DMTs have been identified in clinical studies as being highly effective (HE) at slowing disease activity progression compared to other DMTs.
+Research and clinical practice guidelines now support earlier use of highly effective therapies in many people with relapsing forms of MS.

-Increasingly, doctors are recommending highly effective DMTs as the initial treatment for some people with relapsing forms of MS including relapsing-remitting MS, clinically isolated syndrome (CIS), and active secondary progressive multiple sclerosis (SPMS).
-Currently, one DMT is approved for people with primary progressive MS.
+Increasingly, doctors are recommending HE DMTs as the initial treatment for some people with relapsing forms of MS including relapsing-remitting MS (RRMS), clinically isolated syndrome (CIS), and active secondary progressive multiple sclerosis (SPMS).

 Since highly effective DMTs can also carry the risk of serious side effects, it’s important to understand all the risks and benefits involved.